The Difference Between Leadership and Management

-Many an analytical mind has been put to the test to clearly define the difference between a manager and a leader.
+Many an analytical mind has been put to the test to clearly define the difference between leadership and management.
 In its simplest form, their key function is held within their names: managers manage, while leaders lead.

 Managers establish and maintain structure, processes and systems.
 Leaders—in many ways—think outside the realm of these parameters.
 Managers have a group of people that they oversee.
 Leaders have a group of people who are inspired to follow them.

 With these definitions, sometimes the manager comes across as a dull, mechanical character, while the leader takes the charismatic and charming role that people aspire to be.
 The truth is, both functions are essential to the successful running of a business.

 In terms of synergy, leaders can go a long way by understanding just how important the role of a manager is and learning to work alongside them.
 For managers, adopting some key elements of leadership can help improve their skills as a manager.

 What key leadership skills can a manager adopt?

 In a way, managers often view their employees as cogs in a machine, working harmoniously to achieve a specific goal.
 This makes things more difficult to manage, particularly when a part of that ‘machine’ decides to resign and needs to be replaced.

 A leader doesn’t tend to have this outlook, viewing people as an important resource.
 Good leaders are often found checking in on satisfaction and welfare of employees and encouraging them to make their role into their own.

 Managers who adopt this same line of thinking are guaranteed to experience a higher level of productivity from their workers, which naturally contributes to a company’s overall success.

 An authoritarian manager-worker relationship can result in a ‘do as I say and don’t question it’ environment, while true leaders operate in the opposite way.